NSW, Sydney Western Suburbs

-William Clarke College is a P-12, co-educational, independent, Anglican College located in Kellyville in Sydney’s thriving north-west.
+William Clarke College is a P-12, co-educational, independent Anglican College located in Kellyville in Sydney’s thriving Hills District.

 How do schools in partnership with parents prepare young people to thrive in an increasingly complex, globalised world?
 A world that is characterised by change, technological innovation and in great need of virtuous leaders who possess robust thinking, moral courage and vision.
 These ideas have inspired our passion to build a Christ-centred community that seeks to develop extraordinary learners with a passion to serve others.
 This is our purpose.